How to slow down the ageing process naturally

 These anti-ageing strategies tackle ageing at the cellular level, boosting your health no matter your age.

-How to not get old: Lifestyle and diet tips for maintaining cellular health
+How to not get old: Lifestyle and diet tips for healthy ageing

 When it comes to ageing, one way scientists “measure” the health of your cells is by looking at the length of your telomeres (a type of DNA structure within your cell).
 As your telomeres shorten, your cells break down, which is why Stanford University says that lengthening and protecting your telomeres is like "turning back the internal clock" and reversing ageing.